 It’s time for a revolution — a rowing revolution.
 For too long, the rowing machine has been the default loner in the corner of the gym that seems to always be available.
 The desperation needs to end.
 Rowing machines work three major power groups of muscles — arms, core and legs — and are some of the most efficient power tools.
 With this one machine, you can target your quadriceps, hamstrings, glutes, shoulders, upper back, arms and core.
-While there may not be an uptick in gym users, there’s undoubtedly an upswing in fitness studios opting to mix in a rowing component or focus on rowing as a critical fixture.
+And the pros are coming around: while there may not be an uptick in gym users, there’s undoubtedly an upswing in fitness studios opting to mix in a rowing component or focus on rowing as a critical fixture.

-These three machines are the top of the lot for a home gym, with one editor’s note: keep an eye out for the Hydrow, a rowing machine currently on Indiegogo that was funded in just four minutes.
-I tested one and can attest to the smooth ride and easy to store platform.
-The pricing on Indiegogo is unparalleled, but you won’t get delivery of the machine until May 2019.
+These three machines are the top of the lot for a home gym, with one editor’s note: if you’ve got money to burn, you might also consider the Hydrow ($2,200), the “Peloton of rowing machines” that was fully funded on Indiegogo in just four minutes.
+I tested this touchscreen-equipped, live-streaming capable rower and can attest to the smooth ride and easy-to-store platform.

 Easiest to Use: Concept 2 Model D

 First launched in 1976, Concept 2 churns out high-quality equipment that can be found in gyms nationwide, as well as at the indoor world rowing championships.
 Elite athletes use Concept 2 machines to push them to new levels.
-The Model D is easy to use: on the performance monitor, just hit row to get going, and the air resistance flywheel increases its difficulty with a slight push or pull on the damper.
+The Model D is easy to use: on the performance monitor, just hit row to get going.
+The harder you pull, the more muscles you’ll engage and the more intensity you’ll feel.
+You can also raise and lower the damper to control how much air gets into the flywheel housing.
 To store, separate the machine at the middle, tuck away the arm and roll the resistance sphere to a closet or corner.